MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/upgrade.md

 ## Step 4: Update facilities

 With the new version, we are introducing the notations of areas and floors for a certain facility.
 A floor indicates how many levels are present within a building.
 An area allows you to define a space within a floor that has a certain capacity.
 Through bookings in the Employee app, you can book an area.
 More information: [Use the Facility Safety Management app](app-for-facility-manager.md#manage-and-monitor-facilities).

+Facilities now also have time windows defined which allow you to indicate in which time window people can enter the building.
+More information: [Use the Facility Safety Management app](app-for-facility-manager.md#manage-and-monitor-facilities).

 ## Step 5: Define capacity for your reopen phases